dots background

 The Heat Treat Process, in Three Basic Operations

-The first step is solution heat treatment.
-We heat castings to just below the melting point and hold them there for a significant period of time.
-This allows alloying elements to enter into a solid solution or homogenize.
+1. The first step is solution heat treatment.
+We heat your castings to just below the melting point and hold them there for a significant period of time.
+This allows alloying elements to enter into a solid solution and homogenize, creating a more stable and consistent piece than a simple pour.

-Next, quenching freezes the trapped elements in place.
+2. Next, quenching freezes the trapped elements in place.
 We accomplish this by rapidly cooling the castings in heated water.
 This step includes straightening the castings on a flat surface—which is uncommon in most commercial heat treatment operations.
+This is how we go above and beyond the industry average.

-After heat treating, custom straightening fixtures and gauges are used to find any warp issues that may have occurred during the casting or heat-treating process.
-If needed, our technicians will hand-straighten each casting using a variety of techniques in combination with a flat-steel table, straight edges, and fixtures.
+After heat-treating aluminum, we employ custom straightening fixtures and gauges to find and solve any warp issues that may have occurred during the casting or heat-treating process.
+If needed, our technicians will hand-straighten each casting using various techniques in combination with a flat-steel table, straight edges, and fixtures.

 Call Now Button